Scollay Square Today

 Jack's Joke Shop

 The owners of Jack's Joke Shop liked to claim theirs was was the first Joke Shop in America.
 It opened in 1922 on Hanover Street in Scollay Square and for years, until urban renewal forced them to move, counted as its neighbors the Casino Theater and the American House.
 Jack's moved several times, eventually settling on Tremont Street in the heart of Boston's Theater District where, until they closed for good in 2006, was where one could still peruse a wide selection of costumes, whoopee cushions, and fake dog-doo.
 Ahh, there's nothing like the classics!
+(Yes, I know that since the store has closed it should be removed from this page.
+But they did manage to hang in there for more than 45 years, which earns them a continued presence on this page.)
 Back to Map

 The Red Hat